aliclark/the_wooden_sword/Physicalist Consciousness.md

 - - -

-As more distant possibility is that the brain works in dualistic symbiosis with an intelligent consciousness.
-I haven't ruled it out yet, but while conceptually simple it seems a more opaque explanation and has it's own difficulties (mind-body problem).
+A more distant possibility is that the brain works in dualistic symbiosis with an intelligent consciousness.
+I haven't ruled that out, but while conceptually simple it seems a more opaque explanation and has it's own difficulties (mind-body problem).

 ## Explanation